Last Updated on: 9th October 2023, 02:25 pm

 A hermit crab might have mites, debris, or other particles lodged between its soft abdomen and the shell.
 Also, it may have developed a fungal or bacterial infection that led to skin disease.

 Molting is difficult for hermit crabs, so some will temporarily leave their shells and bury themselves in the sand to begin the process.

 Throughout this ordeal, the hermit may be vulnerable to:

-If the hermit leaves its shell, runs away to bury itself, and ends up dead, that’s usually the cause.
+If the hermit leaves its shell, runs away to bury itself, and dies, that’s usually the cause.